 Abstract: This paper presents a two-period simple macro model with the financial sector optimizing under the risk-based capital requirements.
 The goal of the optimal prudential policy is to maximize welfare by encouraging or discouraging risk-taking but to accomplish this objective through market risk measures and deposit insurance design.
 If fixed deposit insurance is unavailable, the optimal Value at Risk policy includes countercyclical loss probabilities.
 With deposit insurance, optimal capital requirements are higher in comparison to VaR capital regulation.
 Moreover, the optimal policy is procyclical or countercyclical depending on creditors' risk aversion.
 We also find that the Expected Shortfall embedded in the Basel III is optimal if creditors are risk-neutral and insurance regime with a fixed fee and variable compensation is provided.
 Our main message is that providing deposit insurance is suboptimal in terms of welfare levels in the absence of significant social costs of bank failure.
 Comparing different insurance regimes, we find that it is optimal for regulators not to neglect tail market outcomes when creditors are protected by deposit insurance.

 Abstract: This paper empirically tests theories of the psychology of tail events, in particular prospect theory.
 We first present a model where banks are subject to the subjective expected loss constraint.
-Then, we estimate the probability weighting function from the asset pricing of the largest banks that were recapitalized under the Capital Purchase Program.
+Then, we estimate the probability weighting function from the asset pricing equation of the largest banks that were recapitalized under the Capital Purchase Program.
 When facing such rare events, banks demonstrate the coexistence of over- and underweighting of tail losses.
 Banks tend to overweight small probability losses during the financial distress and underweight the same when not exposed to insolvency risk.
-In the long-run, big banks overweight losses of small probabilities and underweight large probabilities, consistent with an inverse S-shaped probability weighting function of prospect theory.
+Before and during government interventions, big banks overweight losses of low probabilities and underweight losses of high probabilities, consistent with an inverse S-shaped probability weighting function of prospect theory.
 In contrast, after the recapitalization, we find banks’ proneness to underweight tail events.
 The results suggest that this behavioral bias is linked to funding liquidity, prior gains and losses, market risk, market sentiment, and policy uncertainty.